ruicsh/nvim-config/assets/mappings.md

 - `{` jump up 6 lines
 - `}` jump down 6 lines
-- `H` jump to first non-empty character in line
-- `L` jump to end of line
 - `'0` jump to position where last exited Vim

 #### Editing